chakradharsrinivas16/CommanadLineAssignment/README.md

 #### Method - 2

-We use a for loop to find the max and min element, Assuming first element as max, we travese every element in the loop if any element is more than the assumed one change max to it or else continue traversing and the same for min elemnet too.
+We use a for loop to get the maximum and minimum element.
+Using the first element as the maximum, we traverse each element in the loop to see whether it is greater than the maximum value we have assumed.

 ```
 # Max element